shapehq/spices/README.md

 }
 ```

-## 🧪 Example Project
+## 🧪 Example Projects

-The example project in the this repository shows how the package can be used to add an in-app debug menu to iOS apps with the SwiftUI and UIKit lifecycles.
+The example projects in [Examples](/examples) shows how Spices can be used to add an in-app debug menu to iOS apps with SwiftUI and UIKit lifecycles.

 ## 📖 Reference